Get Creative, Be Safe!

 We’re looking for artistic youngsters across Wales and the South West of England to come up with something creative that warns of the dangers of carbon monoxide (CO) and enter a competition that could see them win top cash prizes for themselves and their school or organisation.

-“Children of this age have an abundance of creativity and we’re urging them to use their talents to have some fun in designing something that warns of the dangers carbon monoxide poses and help spread the vitally important safety message to their loved ones."
+“The competition encourages children to use their creative talents and wonderful imaginations to create something that warns of the dangers carbon monoxide poses and help spread the vitally important safety messages.

-“There are some very talented children across Wales and the south west of England and with some fantastic prizes to be won I’d urge young people to get involved.
+“There are some very talented children across the area and with some fantastic prizes up for grabs I would urge them to get involved.
 I can’t wait to see the entries!”

 Commenting on the win, teacher, Mr Dave Roberts said: